 In addition, an incorrectly configured validation can make them leave the form midway.
 Validation (in terms of the UX design of web forms) is the process during which the accuracy of the corresponding fields is checked.
 A too complex or strange validation is the most common UX mistake.
-For example, if you keep a small forum about microelectronics, it’s quite strange to ask users for a complex password with 12 symbols and different registers.
-There is a chance that users just want to comment on something or get a reply.
+For example, if you keep a small forum about microelectronics, it’s quite strange to ask consumers for a complex password with 12 symbols and different registers.
+There is a chance that consumers want to comment on something or get a reply.
 They won’t make up a password to fit some special requirements.
-It also worth noting that such UI/UX approach may be justified for solutions related to medicine or finances.
+It is also worth noting that such a UI/UX approach may be justified for solutions related to medicine or finances.

-5. Sign in/out issues
+15. Sign in/out issues

 A poorly thought-out registration/authorization and sign out procedure is another popular UX design mistake.
 The most common issues: the absence of social media sign in, too much data for registration, and complex sign out from a personal dashboard.

-6. Mobile devices
+16. Mobile devices

 17. Three-click rule

 The three-click rule is a fairly popular belief that every user must make no more than three clicks to get to any page of a website.
 We want to clarify right away that this rule can be sacrificed on some portals or special resources.
 Though in other cases, the offense of this approach is a UX design mistake.

 Let’s try to understand why.
 Imagine that you have visited a website selling furniture.
 To view the necessary product, you have to take a terribly long path through the pages of an online store.
 Every extra step increases the chances of leaving the website and going to a competitor.
-And most likely, competitors have already done everything to make sure you spend time on choosing a product rather than wandering on their website.
+And most likely, competitors have already done everything to make sure you spend time choosing a product rather than wandering on their website.

-8. Non-intuitive design
+18. Non-intuitive design

-9. Color palette
+19. Color palette

 The impact of color on people has long been known.
 Marketers have successfully used it for the last few decades.
-According to the US research, buying a product 85% of users choose something because of its color.
+According to the US research, buying a product 85% of purchasers choose something because of its color.
 So you need to note that a proper selection of a color palette is an important UX/UI factor.

-10. Technical optimization
+20. Technical optimization